operate-first/curator/README.md

 ### Functionalities
 + Download raw data of OCP infrastructure utilization. (v0.1 - 05/26/2021)
 + Automation of storing infrastructure utilization data in an S3-compatible persistent volume. (v0.2 - 06/09/2021)
-+ Generation of the system reports for daily, weekly and monthly infrastructure utilization.

 ### Backup a directory to an S3 bucket
 This collection of manifests will deploy a Cron job that periodically runs a pod that backs up up a local (to the pod) directory